 Botulinum toxin is a purified protein derived from the bacterium Clostridium botulinum and has been researched for more than 100 years.
-Botox® neurotoxin has been approved in more than 75 countries for 20 different indications to provide effective treatment to patients suffering from a range of neurological disorders.
+Botox® neurotoxin (Botox® injection) has been approved in more than 75 countries for 20 different indications to provide effective treatment to patients suffering from a range of neurological disorders.

 Botox® injections are the most common and successful minimally invasive cosmetic procedure worldwide.
-Botox® has been used for cosmetic and medical applications and have been considered a safe and efficacious treatment for many conditions.
+Botox® has been used for cosmetic and medical applications and has been considered a safe and efficacious treatment for many conditions.
 In cosmetics, Botox® is mainly used to treat facial wrinkles.
 Botox® is also an effective treatment for migraines and excessive sweating.

-Botox® is prescription drug and can only be administered by a medical professional.
+Botox® is a prescription drug and can only be administered by a medical professional.
 A Botox® specialist knows which areas should be injected to treat a certain problem.
 Patients are often confused about which areas of their face they need treated.
 Most of them think Botox® can smooth out all wrinkles.
 There are a few areas where wrinkles commonly appear in middle or old age.

 In order for physicians to inject Botox®, they must undergo accredited training.

-The International Association for Physicians in Aesthetic Medicine (IAPAM) offers Botox training to well-trained and skilled physicians to learn the proper Botox® injection techniques in order to meet the growing demand of aesthetic procedures.
+The International Association for Physicians in Aesthetic Medicine (IAPAM) offers Botox training to well-trained and skilled physicians to learn the proper Botox® injection techniques in order to meet the growing demand for aesthetic procedures.

 Where Should Botox® be Injected?